Sore throat? We've got 6 tips to help soothe that scratch!

-It is a familiar feeling that gets in the way of a busy day.
-You suddenly notice that your throat feels scratchy and hurts when you swallow.
-It could be caused by a temporary irritations or something more serious, but the first thing you want is some relief.
+Does your throat feel scratchy or hurt when you swallow?
+These sore throat symptoms may be caused by a temporary irritation or something more serious.
+However, the first thing you want is some relief.

-Most sore throats are caused by the same viruses that cause the common cold and influenza.
+The same viruses that cause the common cold and influenza cause most sore throats.
 The National Institutes of Health (NIH) says that these throat problems are generally minor and go away on their own.
-Here are six ways to soothe your next sore throat:
+In the meantime, here are six ways to help alleviate your symptoms.

 Tired of drinking water all day?
 A cup of herbal tea can help soothe a sore throat.
-Non-herbal teas also contain antioxidants that may fight infection and strengthen your immune system.
-There are also a lot of reasons to believe in mom’s old home-remedy, chicken soup.
+Some teas also contain antioxidants that may fight infection and strengthen your immune system.
+There are also a lot of reasons to believe in mom’s old home-remedy, chicken soup, as well.
 This nutritional meal is easy to swallow and the sodium in the broth may contain anti-inflammatory properties.

 Gargling with warm salt water several times a day really does help, according to studies by the Mayo Clinic and other medical organizations.
-The warm salt water can reduce throat swelling, loosen mucus and help flush out irritants.
-Remember: spit out the water after you gargle.
-Do not swallow it.
+The warm salt water can reduce throat swelling, loosen mucus, and help flush out irritants.
+Remember to spit out the water after you gargle — do not swallow it.

-Warm salt water and hot tea help your throat, but so do cold liquids, ice chips and popsicles.
-Popsicles are especially helpful for young children - the cold acts as a temporary numbing agent to ease the discomfort.
+Warm salt water and hot tea soothe your throat, but so do cold liquids, ice chips, and popsicles.
+Popsicles are especially helpful for young children, as the cold acts as a temporary numbing agent to ease the discomfort.
 Over-the-counter throat sprays and pain relievers can also help with pain control.

-It may not be the easiest treatment to fit into your schedule, but if an infection caused your sore throat, you need rest in order to fight the cause of your sore throat.
-Also, use a humidifier or vaporizer when you sleep so that the air and your throat do not get too dry.
+It make not be the easiest treatment to fit into your schedule, but be sure to make time for rest to fight the infection that caused your sore throat Also, use a humidifier or vaporizer when you sleep to keep the air and your throat moist.

 Your Preferred Center